nalivayev/lode_star/README.md

   - **dynamic**: Simulates circular movement from a given point with configurable speed (in km/h), radius, and duration per point
   - **geojson**: Plays back a route from a GeoJSON file, using per-point speed (in km/h), duration, transition mode, and description
   - **csv**: Plays back a route from a CSV file, using per-point speed, duration, transition mode, and description
-- **TCP server**: Multiple clients can connect and receive the same NMEA stream
+- **TCP server**: Multiple clients can connect and receive the same stream
 - **Console output**: Each point's data is printed in a formatted table and updates in-place
 - **Configurable start**: Optionally wait for user keypress before starting transmission